jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

 (5) The Crown only acquires the fresh or seawater interest under this clause to the extent that there is no better claim to the fresh or seawater interest than the claim that the owner had immediately prior to the vesting.

 ### 21 Acquisition is not subdivision
-Nothing in section 22 and Part 10 of the Natural and Built Environment Act 2023 applies to— (a) any acquisition by the Crown of land as a direct or indirect consequence of the operation of this schedule; or (b) any matter incidental to, or required for the purpose of, any acquisition of that kind.
+Nothing in section 11 and Part 10 of the Resource Management Act 1991 applies to— (a) any acquisition by the Crown of land as a direct or indirect consequence of the operation of this schedule; or (b) any matter incidental to, or required for the purpose of, any acquisition of that kind.